 Academic Affairs

-Erwin J. Wong, Acting Provost and Senior Vice President for Academic Affairs, Room S-715
+Erwin J. Wong, Provost and Senior Vice President for Academic Affairs, Room S-715

-Janice Zummo, Assistant Dean of Academic Support Services, Room S-715
+Janice Zummo, Associate Dean of Academic Affairs for Support Services, Room S-715

 Carei Thomas, Director of Academic Advisement and Transfer Center, Room S-108